exasol/advanced-analytics-framework/doc/system_requirements.md

 #### Message Passing in Distributed Computation
 `req~message-passing-in-distributed-computation~1`

-The data used by the algorithm might be distributed to the instances.
-The framework should enable message passing between these instances to access data of the other partitions.
+The data used by the algorithm might be distributed to the UDF instances.
+The framework should enable message passing between these UDF instances to access data or intermediate results of the other partitions.

 Covers: